-Creating beautiful lawns in Southeast New Mexico often requires more than just applying weed killers once or twice a year.
+Creating a beautiful lawn in Carlsbad, Artesia, and Eddy County New Mexico often requires more than just a simple weed control program of herbicides and pre-emergents once or twice a year.
 It can require a multi-step ongoing program of different elements to create a thick healthy lawn that also includes pre and post emergent herbicides as just one part of the program.

-Without a doubt, the most effective means of a weed free yard is a thick lush lawn that chokes out unwanted invasive plants.
+Without a doubt, the most effective means of weed control is a thick lush lawn that chokes out unwanted invasive plants.
 This often takes other means than simply applying herbicides to reach that point.
 However, once that point is reached, keeping weeds from taking a hold in your lawn generally requires minimal time, effort, and fewer chemicals.

 Using Post & Pre Emergent Herbicides